Joseph Cotten: Journey into Fear (1943)

-The Third Man
+The Third Man (1949)

-Cotten was reunited with Welles in The Third Man (1949), produced by Korda and Selznick.
+Cotten was reunited with Welles in Carol Reed's The Third Man (1949), produced by Korda and Selznick.
 Cotten portrays a writer of pulp fiction who travels to postwar Vienna to meet his friend Harry Lime (Welles).
 When he arrives, he is told that Lime has died.
 Determined to prove to the police that his friend was murdered, he uncovers an even darker secret.
-Years later, Cotten would say “Orson Welles lists Citizen Kane as his best film, Alfred Hitchcock opts for Shadow of a Doubt, and Sir Carol Reed chose The Third Man – and I’m in all of them.”
+Years later, Cotten would recall that "Orson Welles lists Citizen Kane as his best film, Alfred Hitchcock opts for Shadow of a Doubt, and Sir Carol Reed chose The Third Man – and I'm in all of them."

 Cotten then reunited with Hitchcock and Ingrid Bergman in Under Capricorn (1949) as an Australian landowner with a shady past; it was a box office disappointment.
 So too was Beyond the Forest (1949) with Bette Davis at Warner Bros.

+1950–1969: Established actor

 Cotten co-starred with Joan Fontaine in September Affair (1950) for Hal Wallis.
 Selznick loaned him to 20th Century Fox for the dark Civil War Western Two Flags West (1950), then to RKO for Walk Softly, Stranger (1950, shot in 1948) which reunited him with Alida Valli from The Third Man.
-It was a huge flop.
+It was a flop.
 At Fox he did Half Angel (1951) with Young, then did another with Wallis at Paramount, Peking Express (1951) and went to MGM for The Man with a Cloak (1951) with Barbara Stanwyck.
 He had a cameo in Welles' Othello (1951).

 Cotten did a Western at Universal, Untamed Frontier (1953), during the filming of which he was injured.
-He did a thriller for Andrew L. Stone, The Steel Trap (1952), which reunited with Teresa Wright from Shadow of a Doubt.
+He did a thriller for Andrew L. Stone, The Steel Trap (1952), which reunited him with Teresa Wright from Shadow of a Doubt.
 At Fox he was in the Marilyn Monroe vehicle Niagara (1953), after James Mason turned down the role.
 He narrated Egypt by Three (1953) and was reunited with Stone in A Blueprint for Murder (1953).